ibm-cloud-docs/log-analysis/platform-logs/config_svc_logs.md

 {: #platform_logs_enabling_cli}

 To enable platform logs in a region, the instance that you want to configure to receive platform logs must have set on the **default_receiver** property.
-{: note}

-Check if you have an instance with the flag **Platform Logs** set in the region that you want to configure.
-You must use a user that has permissions to see all instances in the account.
-If you have an instance, stop and contact the account administrator to confirm that you will not impact the account operations.
+Check if you have an instance with the flag **Platform Logs** set in the region that you want to configure platform logs.
+Your user must have permissions to see all instances in the account.
+{: important}

+If you have an instance with the flag **Platform Logs**, stop and contact the account administrator to confirm that you will not impact the account operations.
 There is only 1 instance per region that can collect platform logs.
 After you make this change, platform logs are collected through this instance in the region, and permissions to view platform logs are impacted.
+See [Changing the instance that collects platform logs from the command line](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-config_svc_logs#platform_logs_change_cli).
 {: important}

-If you do not have one instance with the flag **Platform Logs**, complete the following steps:
+If you do not have an instance with the flag **Platform Logs** in the region, complete the following steps:

 1. [Pre-requisite] [Install the {{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-install-ibmcloud-cli).